RoRoche/kAndroidModular/slides/README.md

 - an elegant way to define the application flow
 - no explicit coupling between screens
 - increase testability
-  - test at module level
+  - test at module level (easy to stub injected dependencies thanks to Koin)
   - test at application level
 - adjustable to technical stack